 Dogs Need Attention

 Dogs need more attention than you probably expect.
-Many people have busy lives and even go to work all day, leaving your dog home alone.
+Many people have busy lives and even go to work all day, leaving their dog home alone.
 Many dogs do not like being left alone.
 It is often not easy to know this until you have left your dog alone.
 Often with unfortunate consequences.

 When you are around, always give your dog plenty of attention and affection.
 Don’t spend all your free time watching TV and ignoring your dog.
 When your dog behaves properly, make sure you let the dog know you are happy and give them some affection.

-This will help reinforce the good behaviour and the dog will try to behave in this manner for the positive attention.
+This will help reinforce the good behaviour and the dog will try to behave in this manner for positive attention.

 Dogs Chew.
 Who Knew?

 Yes, it can surprise some people but your dog may chew.
 They may not chew everything but maybe a specific material.
 My dog chews plastic.
 Nothing else.
-But clothes pegs have a very short life-span in our house.
+But clothes pegs have a very short lifespan in our house.